Extended-cycle birth control pills: Putting periods on hold

 I'm interested in the 72-day forms of birth control pills.
 However, the only brand I can seem to find information about is Seasonale.
 Aren't there more options out there for my sexual needs?
 Thanks.

-Some women don't like the idea of fooling around with their hormones and menstrual cycle.
-To some people, a monthly period is a welcomed reassurance that their body is working properly and that they're not pregnant.
-But, altering the menstrual cycle to experience less frequent periods may appeal to women who have:
+Although the withdrawal bleeding isn't medically necessary, to some, a monthly period is a welcomed reassurance that their body is working properly and that they're not pregnant.
+But, having fewer (or no) periods may appeal to those who don't want to have their period or those who have:

-- Significant bloating, breast tenderness, or mood swings
+- Bloating, breast tenderness, or mood swings in the ten days prior to menstruating

-- A health condition worsened by menstruation, such as endometriosis, anemia, asthma, migraine, or epilepsy
+- A health condition worsened by menstruation, such as endometriosis or anemia